JusticeBringer/Widget-box-news/README.md

 - On initial load, news are saved to local storage
 - Refreshing the page will re-fetch news only if 3 minutes have passed
 - On initial load, a loading animation is showed to the user
+- On page transition, the old news list fades away

 ### Technologies used